MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/index.md

 </Path>
 ```

 In this example, a `Path` object draws a heart.
-The `Path` object's `HeightRequest` and `WidthRequest` properties are set to 100, and its `Aspect` property is set to `Uniform`.
+The `Path` object's `WidthRequest` and `HeightRequest` properties are set to 100 device-independent units, and its `Aspect` property is set to `Uniform`.
 As a result, the object's contents are resized to fit the destination dimensions, while preserving the aspect ratio:

 ![Stretch shapes](images/aspect.png "Stretch shapes")